Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 A two-time champion who just keeps coming back.

 First Classs is a Dubai legend.
-The Doug Watson-trained Arabian has won the Kahayla Classic in 2022 and 2025, arriving off the back of a Group 1 win in Saudi Arabia.
-Watson was unequivocal: “He’s just a happy horse who loves the attention.
-He came back in really good shape, didn’t lose much weight at all.
-The goal at the beginning of the year was to win a third Kahayla.”
+The Doug Watson-trained Arabian has won the Kahayla Classic in 2022 and 2025 — yes, last year — and arrives off the back of a Group 1 win in Saudi Arabia.
+Watson's assessment was unequivocal: "He's just a happy horse who loves the attention.
+He came back in really good shape, didn't lose much weight at all.
+The goal at the beginning of the year was to win a third Kahayla."

-🏇 BET: First Classs to win.
-He’s done it before, he’s fit, and his trainer is singularly focused on making history here.
+Bet: First Classs to win.
+Simple.
+He's done it before, he's fit, and his trainer is singularly focused on making history here.

 Frequently Asked Questions